-February 24, 2019, Alex Spanko, Skilled Nursing News - Sabra Health Care REIT (Nasdaq: SBRA) agreed to drop its claims against skilled nursing tenant Senior Care Centers amid the provider’s ongoing bankruptcy process, the REIT announced Sunday.
+February 24, 2019, Alex Spanko, Skilled Nursing News - Sabra Health Care REIT (Nasdaq: SBRA) agreed to drop its claims against Dallas-based, skilled nursing tenant Senior Care Centers amid the provider’s ongoing bankruptcy process, the REIT announced Sunday.

-Under the terms of the deal, Sabra will cease its actions against the Dallas-based Senior Care Centers in exchange for “certain settlement payments,” a portion of which will go toward paying about $5.7 million in rent that the operator has accrued since filing for Chapter 11 bankruptcy protection in December.
+Under the terms of the deal, Sabra will cease its actions against Senior Care Centers in exchange for “certain settlement payments,” a portion of which will go toward paying about $5.7 million in rent that the operator has accrued since filing for Chapter 11 bankruptcy protection in December.

 The two parties reached the accord on February 15, Sabra reported in its fourth quarter 2018 earnings release.

 “The effectiveness of this agreement is subject to bankruptcy court approval, with settlement payments expected to coincide with the sale of assets expected to close on April 1, 2019,” Sabra noted.

 Senior Care Centers’ bankruptcy process has seen some fireworks, with the operator blaming “burdensome debt levels and expensive leases” for the initial filing.
 Sabra then sued the operator for control of its 38 properties as the REIT attempted to consummate a $385 million deal to sell them off, a planned transaction that has since been reduced to 28 buildings for a total of $282.5 million.

 In announcing the reduced slate of properties intended for sale, Sabra CEO Rick Matros indicated to SNN that the amended deal likely spelled the end of its legal action against Senior Care Centers.